NGeras/SmitApp/README.md

 - **Views:** Includes XAML files for the list of movies and movie details.
 - **ViewModels:** Implements MVVM pattern with view models for movies list and movie details.
+### Core (.NET Standard2.0)

+- **MovieService.cs:** Business logic service for retrieving movie data.
+- **MoviesRepository.cs:** Repository class for accessing movie data (e.g., from a database, hardcoded right now).
+- **CategoryService.cs:** Business logic service for retrieving category data.
+- **CategoryRepository.cs:** Repository class for accessing category data (e.g., from a database, hardcoded right now).

+### Models (.NET Standard2.0)

-- **Models:** Defines data models for movies and categories.
+- **Models:** Defines data models for movies and categories for front-end and back-end.

 ### Back-end (Windows Service)

 - **Program.cs:** Entry point for the Windows service.
-- **MovieServiceHostedService.cs:** Background service responsible for handling RabbitMQ message consumers.
+- **SmitService.cs:** Background service responsible for handling RabbitMQ message consumers using MovieService and CategoryService.
-- **MovieListConsumer.cs:** RabbitMQ consumer for handling movie list requests.
-- **MovieDetailsConsumer.cs:** RabbitMQ consumer for handling movie details requests.
-- **MovieService.cs:** Business logic service for retrieving movie data.
-- **MoviesRepository.cs:** Repository class for accessing movie data (e.g., from a database).

 ## How to Run